Alex Marzette

-Alexander Derrell Washington Marzette (born March 11, 1993), is an American professional basketball player who last played for EuroNickel 2005 of the Macedonian First League.
-Marzette played college basketball for the College of Lake County, the Volunteer State, the Southern Indiana Screaming Eagles, the Robert Morris Eagles.
+Alexander Derrell Washington Marzette (born March 11, 1993), is an American professional former basketball player Marzette played college basketball for the College of Lake County, the Volunteer State, the Southern Indiana Screaming Eagles, the Robert Morris Eagles.

 College career

 Marzette received an honorable mention at the end of the 2015 NAIA Division II men's basketball tournament.

 Professional career

 In December 2018, Marzette joined FMP of the Basketball League of Serbia.
 He parted ways with FMP in February 2019 and signed with Novi Pazar for the rest of the 2018–19 season.
 Novi Pazar parted ways with him in March 2019.
 On June 27, 2019, he signed with Macedonian basketball club EuroNickel 2005.